FreeWaveTechnologies/ZumIQ/full-demos/weather-station/README.md

 4. Highlight your key then right click copy
 5. Open the Node-RED interface and double click on the Weather Data Server node
 6. Paste your API key into the API Key field then click Done and Deploy.
+7. They API key may take up to 20 minutes to activate